Jonathan Davis: Early life

-Jonathan Howsmon Davis was born in Bakersfield, California, on January 18, 1971, the son of Holly Marie Chavez (née Smith; May 6, 1949 - February 25, 2018) and Ricky Duane "Rick" Davis (born December 14, 1948).
+Jonathan Howsmon Davis was born in Bakersfield, California, on January 18, 1971, the son of Holly Marie Chavez (née Smith; May 6, 1949 – February 25, 2018) and Ricky Duane "Rick" Davis (born December 14, 1948).
 His parents married on February 27, 1970.
 He is of English, German, Scottish, and Welsh descent.

 He has a sister, Alyssa Marie Davis (born February 8, 1974), as well as a half-brother, Mark Chavez (lead singer of Adema; born November 15, 1978), and a half-sister, Amanda Chavez (born July 31, 1981) by his mother.
 His father was a keyboardist for Buck Owens and Frank Zappa, while his mother was a professional actress and dancer.
 His parents divorced when he was three years old.
 He lived with his mother at first, but, after experiencing bad situations at that home, he moved in with and was raised by his father and former stepmother in Bakersfield, but was made to feel like he "came in and ruined their perfect little family."
 Davis suffered severe bouts of asthma as a child.
 Asthma forced him to stay in the hospital every month from the ages of 3 to 10, and he survived a "critical asthma attack" when he was five years old; he said, "My heart stopped, and I didn't see no damn light or hear any music".

 He attended Highland High School; however, he was persistently harassed for wearing eyeliner, baggy clothes, and listening to new wave music.
 He was constantly called homophobic names, which later inspired the Korn song "Faget".
 Davis's "HIV" tattoo on his upper left arm was also inspired by his experience of being bullied.
-At the age of 16, Davis found employment as a coroner's assistant and after graduating high school he immediately enrolled in the San Francisco college's one-year program.
+At the age of 16, Davis found employment as a coroner's assistant; after graduating high school, he immediately enrolled in the San Francisco college's one-year coroner program.
 He enjoyed his time in San Francisco, where he spent his days poring over embalming textbooks and his nights living and working in funeral homes.
 Nevertheless, he dropped out after two semesters to apprentice at a mortuary closer to home, in the Kern County Coroner's Department.
 He was also a professional embalmer for a funeral home.